edgedb/easy-edgedb/chapter10/index.md

 }
 ```

-Finally, there is a raw string literal that uses `$$` on each side.
-Anything inside this will ignore any and all quotation marks, so you won't have to worry about the string ending in the middle.
+Finally, there is a raw string literal that uses `$$` on each side thas is useful if you want an entire raw string.
+Any string inside this will ignore any and all quotation marks and escape characters, so you won't have to worry about the string ending in the middle.
 Here's one example with a bunch of single and double quotes inside:

 ```edgeql
 select $$